kumar935/FrontEndPath/JSPath/browsers and passwords.md

 - supports text-security but still saves password
 - clear password after saving doesn't work.
 - readonly, then onFocus remove readonly also doesn't work.
 - so onFocus remove text-security class thing. this seems to work.
 Or, keep don't put css in the beginning. put on setTimeout.
+This also requires clearing password field just before submitting

 IE:
 - doesn't support text-security but still doesn't save password somehow.